muraca/neo4j-fraud-detection/documentation.md

  *1*   | a  | 500000 | 2h 40m
  *2*   | a  | 1000000| 5h 22m
  *4*   | a  | 2000000| 10h 31m

+ As for the queries, their execution is very fast (1 ~ 10 seconds), thanks also to the use of the various indexes defined above